felixjwong/covid19/README.md

 * unnormalized_analysis
 <p>
-Auxillary script for running an unnormalized analysis based on the incidence per person (IPP), as detailed in the <i>Materials and Methods</i> and shown as figs. S16 and S17.
+Auxillary script for running an unnormalized analysis based on the incidence per person (IPP), as detailed in the <i>Methods</i> and shown as Supplementary Figs. 16 and 17.
 The script contains the population of each locale (when available), calculates the IPP, and runs the downsteam analyses.
 Depending on whether you are working with countries and provinces or U.S. counties, set the <b>is_counties</b> flag to <b>0</b> or <b>1</b>.
 Then, run the script after the analysis by simply executing
 </p>

 ```sh